openatx-archive/u2init/README.md

-# uiautomator2 init offline
+# uiautomator2 init for atx-server
+**Beta**

-This is for project [uiautomator2](https://github.com/openatx/uiautomator2).
+This is project relies on project [atx-server](https://github.com/openatx/atx-server)

+So you need atx-server installed before use this project.

+u2init is very similar to stf-provider.
+If there is android phone connected to a PC which running u2init, Some resources(minicap, minitouch, apks, atx-agent) will be pushed into device automatically.
+And you can see this device show up in atx-server in a minute.

 ## Installation
 First install [go](https://golang.org) environment